FVITech/WEB2040-SQL/README.md

   WHERE company_region = 'Miami' AND raised_amount_usd > 0
   group by company_name
   order by raised_amount desc
 15. (Unguided) Use the tutorial.crunchbase_investments table to find the total amount raised in Miami per company category.
-In your results, show each company category and the amount of money that has been invested into it.
+In your results, show each company category and the amount of money that has been invested into it, ordered descendingly.
   SELECT company_category_code, SUM(raised_amount_usd) AS raised_amount
   FROM tutorial.crunchbase_investments
   WHERE company_region = 'Miami' AND raised_amount_usd > 0